 West Health’s High Costs, Broken Promises: Healthcare in America Summit will explore the impact that high healthcare costs have on individuals, businesses, the economy and the state of public health.
 During the day-long summit (free registration to attend or stream here), participants will map out immediate and long-term policy recommendations to deliver on the promise of improving the quality of healthcare in America, while lowering costs, including prescription drug prices.

 "The exorbitant cost of healthcare is a growing national crisis and significant public health threat that demands immediate attention, smart policy and bold action,” said Shelley Lyford, president and CEO of West Health.
-“We can no longer accept empty promises from politicians to reign in healthcare costs while more and more Americans are forced to sacrifice lifesaving treatments and even basic healthcare because they simply cannot afford it.
+“We can no longer accept empty promises from politicians to rein in healthcare costs while more and more Americans are forced to sacrifice lifesaving treatments and even basic healthcare because they simply cannot afford it.
 The time for common sense reforms is long overdue.”

 The U.S. spends more than any other country on healthcare yet lags behind other developed nations in critical health outcomes including longevity, infant mortality and overall quality of life.
 According to the Centers for Medicare & Medicaid Services, healthcare costs topped more than $3.5 trillion in 2017 – $10,739 per person – accounting for 17.9% of GDP.
 They are expected to rise to almost 20% of GDP by 2026 if current trends continue.